HansolK/hansolk.github.io/_posts/2019-03-07-what-is-react.md

 ## quick example
 All I want is making a button and span so each time I press the button, I want to show the increased number next to the button.
+Have a go!
+Click the 'increment' button!

 <iframe src="https://codesandbox.io/embed/jj0vxjy5v5?fontsize=14" style="width:100%; height:500px; border:0; border-radius: 4px; overflow:hidden;" sandbox="allow-modals allow-forms allow-popups allow-scripts allow-same-origin"></iframe>